 #2: The Ketogenic Diet Makes Fasting Easier

-Eating a ketogenic diet allows our bodies to become keto-adapted (running on fat and not depending on glucose).
+Eating a ketogenic diet allows your body to become keto-adapted (running on fat and not depending on mainly on glucose).

-This makes traditional fasting much more comfortable because there’s no switching between glucose and ketones, thus eliminating the feeling of needing to eat every few hours.
+This makes intermittent fasting much more comfortable because there’s no switching between glucose and ketones, thus eliminating the feeling of needing to eat every few hours.

 Therefore, your intermittent fasting window won’t be a struggle because you won’t feel as hungry as you wait until the next feeding period.

 #3: The Ketogenic Diet Keeps You Satisfied

 Another great perk of the keto diet is its high level of satiety.